The first female fastest known time on the Swiss Via Alpina

 After wetting my appetite for FKTs with a short one and a bizarre one, I decided to do a more traditional FKT course and cover the Swiss national hiking route nr 1 from Lichtenstein to France.
 The route goes over 14 Alpine passes and covers 23 500 m of elevation gain.

 The Via Alpina is designed as 20 days of hiking (excluding rest and bad weather days).
-I finished it in 8 days, 5 hours and 26 minutes (or in 197 hours).
+I finished it in 8 days, 5 hours, and 26 minutes (or in 197 hours).
 My total moving time was 90 hours and 34 minutes.
-While moving time excludes the periods used for sleeping, eating, washing my clothes, stretching and writing Strava posts, only the total elapsed time is relevant for a FKT.
+While moving time excludes the periods used for sleeping, eating, washing my clothes, stretching, and writing Strava posts, only the total elapsed time is relevant for an FKT.

 Training and Preparation